IBM/DataStage/RemoteEngine/kubernetes/README.md

 # Specify the absolute location of the custom CA store for the specified proxy - if it is using a self signed certificate.
 # cacert_location=<cacert-location>

+# Specify your custom container registry to pull images from if you are image mirroring using a private registry.
+# CUSTOM_DOCKER_REGISTRY=<docker-registry>

 # the DNS name or IP of the EFS file system; omit if not deploying on AWS's EKS
 # the provisioner will use the storage class name specified in storage_class